StudyHub-Bulgaria/doorguy/README.md

 - .doorguy_config.toml is the main project config ( DB conenction strings, ports, IPs, etc)

+- test_data/ contains some test QR codes and a database dump with test user data.

 ## How to run

 Clone this repo: